-This would typically rabbit, duck, snails (yes, you read that correctly), as well as beans for texture.
+This would typically be rabbit, duck, snails (yes, you read that correctly), as well as beans for texture.
 Saffron was added for color and additional flavor.

 Paella purists will tell you that this traditional recipe is the only “true” paella, and there are plenty of restaurants that offer this version.
 Seafood paella is a more recent addition.
-If you’re squeamish about snails (or rabbit, for that matter), you can ask for your paella without.
+If you’re squeamish about snails (or rabbits, for that matter), you can ask for your paella without.

 The Word Paella

-Ok, so first of all – it’s pronounced Pie – AYE – ah.
+Okay, so first of all – it’s pronounced Pie – AYE – ah.
 But ‘Paella’ – where did the name come from?

-It’s a little confusing but the word “paella,” or to be more exact ‘la paella’ is actually the name for cooking pan itself and not the dish.
+It’s a little confusing but the word “paella,” or to be more exact ‘la paella’ is actually the name for the cooking pan itself and not the dish.
 The word comes from old Valencian.
-In Valencia they have their own language somewhat similar to Catalan, and it probably has its roots in the Latin ‘patella’ meaning pan.
+In Valencia, they have their own language somewhat similar to Catalan, and it probably has its roots in the Latin ‘patella’ meaning pan.

-While cooking in the pan over a charcoal or wood fire is the most traditional (and flavorful) method, at home cooks use a gas ring specifically designed for the pan.
+While cooking in the pan over a charcoal or wood fire is the most traditional (and flavorful) method, at-home cooks use a gas ring specifically designed for the pan.

-There are however, some other (if less likely) theories about the origins of the name.
+There are, however, some other (if less likely) theories about the origins of the name.
 One romantic version suggests that the dish was first prepared by a man for his lover and that the word is a corruption of ‘para ella’ (meaning ‘for her’ in Spanish).